raizen74/aws-sysops/README.md

 Amazon EC2 deletes the Amazon EBS volume that has the `DeleteOnTermination` attribute set to true, but it does not publish the `DeleteVolume` API call.
 This is because AWS Config uses the `DeleteVolume` API call as a trigger with the rule, and the resource changes aren't recorded for the EBS volume.
 The EBS volume still shows as compliant or noncompliant.

 AWS Config performs a baseline every six hours to check for new configuration items with the `ResourceDeleted` status.
 The AWS Config rule then removes the deleted EBS volumes from the evaluation results.

+**Organizations Trails**

+A trail that will log all events for all AWS accounts in an AWS Organization.
+Stores all the logs centralized in a single s3 bucket, each account in a separate folder.
+Member accounts cannot remove or modify, **just view**

+**AWS Config Aggregators**
+- You set it up in a single centralized account and you have an aggregated view of compliant & non-compliant resources accross all acounts
+- You need to create an authorization in each source account to allow the centralized account to collect data
+- Rules are created in each individual source account
+- Use StackSets to effectively deploy rules to multiple source accounts.

+If using `AWS Organizations` you create the aggregator in the management account and no need individual Authorization in all member accounts.

 ## Cloudformation
 `Service Role` -> A user without permissions for aws services is able to create these services with Cloudformation, the user needs `iam:PassRole` policy, and the service role policy can be e.g. `s3:*Bucket`.
 This will allow the user to create buckets with Cloudformation.
 If not specified, Cloudformation will use the user permissions.